The Running Program

 • Monday – Recovery Workout

-• Tuesday – Specialized Workout – Hill Repeats, Stairs, and Intervals
+• Tuesday – Specialized Workout – Hill Repeats, Stairs, and Track

 • Thursday – Specialized Workout – Pace and Tempo